 In fiscal year 2015, we proactively undertook restructuring reforms for further profitability improvement.
 We withdrew from the unprofitable business of photovoltaic panel production equipment, consolidated business locations, and sold some stocks of Tokyo Electron Device Limited, which is engaged in the electronics components and computer networks segments, changing it from a consolidated subsidiary to an equity-method affiliate.
 With these measures, our gross profit margin, ROE, and free cash flow for fiscal year 2015 all improved dramatically year over year.
 We will step up efforts to enhance our operating base for further business growth.

-Under the new operating structure announced in May of this year, the next generation of leaders were appointed to senior management and a new position of Chief Operating Officer (COO) was established, reporting to the President and Chief Executive Officer (CEO).
+In 2015, the next generation of leaders were appointed to senior management and Tokyo Electron Corporate Governance Guidelines were established.
 The rejuvenated management and the newly created position are intended to lead the acceleration of operations with the goal of boldly differentiating our main business in this rapidly changing and intensely competitive environment.
 Furthermore, the addition of experienced top executives from overseas subsidiaries to our executive officer team is expected to enhance our competitiveness at the global level.

 The electronics industry, to which the TEL Group belongs, is becoming ever more challenging.
 Business activities must be conducted from a socially conscious perspective and must contribute to the sustainability of society.